opensearch-project/opensearch-rs/guides/index_lifecycle.md

     .send().await?;
 ```

-_Note_: The error_trace method allows for error tracing in the server response.
-If a 404 error occurs when removing the index, it will be ignored and the send method will return a successful result.
+_Note_: The ignore_unavailable method allows for error tracing in the server response.
+If the index does not exist when removing the index, it will be ignored and the send method will return a successful result.

 ## Cleanup